Texas Debt Relief Programs

-Your private data remains safe and confidential in our software, and will only be accessed by our team at Golden Financial Services and our approved partners that assist in getting you out of debt.
+Your private data remains safe and confidential in our software and will only be accessed by our team at Golden Financial Services and our approved partners that help get you out of debt.

 Step 3: Learn what Texas debt relief program you qualify for

 Your monthly payment options will be presented to you for each program.
-Whichever program you qualify for, will offer flexible monthly payment options.
+Whichever program you qualify for will offer flexible monthly payment options.
 You can pick how fast you want the plan to go, ranging from 18-48 months (depending on how fast you can afford to become debt-free).
-Keep in mind, with settlement programs you can choose a plan (i.e., 24 months, 36 months, 48 months), but these are just estimated timeframes based on past results.
-That means, you may become debt-free faster with debt settlement than what is originally quoted, but on the other side of the coin there’s no guarantee that all creditors will even settle.
+Keep in mind, with settlement programs, you can choose a plan (i.e., 24 months, 36 months, 48 months), but these are just estimated timeframes based on past results.
+That means you may become debt-free faster with debt settlement than originally quoted, but on the other side of the coin, there’s no guarantee that all creditors will even settle.

-Before we recommend a settlement program, it’s important that collection agencies prove that they are legally authorized to collect on an account.
+Before we recommend a settlement program, collection agencies must prove that they are legally authorized to collect on an account.
 Debt validation programs offer consumers the ability to dispute a debt, forcing a collection agency to prove that they are legally authorized to collect on a debt.
 If a collection agency can’t validate a debt, it can become legally uncollectible.
 A legally uncollectible debt is one that does not have to get paid, and it can’t legally remain on a person’s credit report.
-A validation program can be an effective method for dealing with third-party collection accounts and making it easy for consumers to act on consumer protection laws that are available.
+A validation program can be an effective method for dealing with third-party collection accounts and making it easy for consumers to act on available consumer protection laws.

 What if I get sued while enrolled in a Texas debt relief program?

 For example, if you get sued, will lawsuit defense be provided?
 What are you supposed to do after getting served with a summons for a credit card debt?
 Are you clear on the process?
-Any Texas debt relief company helping you should get in front of the fact that you could get sued while enrolled in a program.
+Any Texas debt relief company helping you should get in front of the fact that you could get sued while enrolled in a program if your creditors are not being paid in full every month.
 They should address the steps that will take place following you getting served with a summons.
 How will the company resolve the lawsuit?
-Are they putting all the work on you, or will they actually be the ones responding to the summons and working to get it settled or dismissed?
+Are they putting all the work on you, or will they actually be the ones responding to the summons and working on getting it settled or dismissed?
 Will you be required to pay additional legal fees to an attorney?

 Transparency and disclosures are at the forefront of what we do here at Golden Financial Services.
-Here’s why: We’ve found that, in order for clients to be successful in resolving their loans and bills, they need to understand what potential consequences could occur and how these potential consequences will be dealt with if they were to occur.
-Which brings us to step four:
+Here’s why: We’ve found that, for clients to be successful in resolving their loans and bills, they need to understand what potential consequences could occur and how these potential consequences will be dealt with if they were to occur.
+This brings us to step four:

 Step 4: Get TX debt relief program disclosures & compliance call